 But because of immoralities, each man is to have his own wife, and each woman is to have her own husband.
 1 Corinthians 7:2

 Without a marriage partner, virtually every male and many females regularly experience strong sexual urges that are extremely difficult, if not almost impossible, to control.
 It is not true that only men want to masturbate and engage in sexual orgasms.
-Women masturbate and want sexual orgasms too!
-However, this is true of fewer women than men.
+Many women masturbate and want sexual orgasms too!
 The statistics reveal that 93.4% of males and 80.3% of females in the 30-39 age bracket have masturbated at least once.
 Additionally, at least 61.1% of males and 32.5% of females regularly masturbate at least monthly in the 30-39 age bracket and it declines with age.
 In total, 95% of males and 89% of females report that they have masturbated at some time.
 The message is that each gender has different sexual drives and needs regarding sexual orgasms.

 Consequently, 1 Corinthians 7:2 actually applies to both sexes.
 The root Greek word that is translated as, “immoralities” is porneia and it has a wide range of meanings.
 Masturbation could be included, but there is no papyri or archaeological evidence to support that conclusion.
 In 1 Corinthians 7:9 the Holy Spirit adds this statement,

 But if they do not have self-control, let them marry; for it is better to marry than to burn with passion.
 1 Corinthians 7:9 (NASB)

 This verse reveals that if a Christian does not have self-control, God wants them to marry.
-The Greek word that is translated as “burn” is puroo.
+The Greek word that is translated as “burn” is pyroo.
 The Greek word has the idea of intense, flaming, fiery hot, or burning.
 That is a good description of strong sexual passion.
 Men and women who struggle with such passions are driven to masturbate.
-However, some do it simply for pleasure.
+However, some do it simply for pleasure and habitually by themselves.